 - Shop like you normally do and use your Acorns linked card/s

-Acorns only has a total of 8 reviews on Trustpilot with an overall rating of 2.5; this is considered a poor rating on Trustpilot, but with so few reviews this is not really a mature profile at this point.
-Acorns is not accredited with the Better Business Bureau but carries a “B” rating with the BBB.
+Acorns only have a total of 8 reviews on Trustpilot with an overall rating of 2.5; this is considered a poor rating on Trustpilot, but with so few reviews this is not really a mature profile at this point.
+Acorns is not accredited with the Better Business Bureau but carry a “B” rating with the BBB.

 Here are some of the key pros and cons for Acorns you should consider: